-Applications for the 2017 Australian Stockholm Junior Water Prize are open.
+Applications for the 2017 Australian Stockholm Junior Water Prize are now closed.

 Entries close Monday, 20 March 2017.